 - 3 egg whites room temp

 - ¼ tsp cream of tartar

 - 30 ml whole milk warmed

-- 1 earl grey tea bag keep the tea leaves for the cream
+- 1 bag earl grey tea reserve the ground tea leaves for the cream if you wish (optional)

 - 3 egg yolks